Published on: February 6, 2025

 cursor.executescript(f"INSERT INTO forms (formName, formLink, creatorId, formDescription) VALUES ('{formName}', '{formLink}', '{userId}', '{formDescription}')")

-This line allows the execution of multiple SQL queries by injecting malicious SQL into the formDescription
+This line allows the execution of multiple SQL queries by injecting malicious SQL into the formDescription field.
+For example, setting formDescription to '; {SQL} -- allows for arbitrary SQL execution.

-page contains a vulnerability that can be exploited for XSS:
+The welcome page contains a vulnerability that can be exploited for XSS:

 {{username | safe}}

-of the admin user to your XSS payload via SQL injection, you can trigger the XSS when the admin user visits the /welcome
+The |safe filter indicates that the username will not be escaped or filtered, making it susceptible to XSS attacks.
+If you can change the username of the admin user to your XSS payload via SQL injection, you can trigger the XSS when the admin user visits the /welcome page.

 There is a simple filter implemented for reporting pages: